danielmana/ui-packages/CONTRIBUTING.md

   - If this is a common use case, consider adding an example to the documentation.
 - When adding new features or modifying existing ones, please include tests to confirm the new behavior.
 You can read more about our test setup in our test [README](https://github.com/danielmana/ui-packages/blob/HEAD/test/README.md).
 - If props were added or prop types were changed, the TypeScript declarations were updated.
-- When submitting a new component, please add it to the [lab](https://github.com/danielmana/ui-packages/tree/HEAD/packages/mui-lab).
 - The branch is not [behind its target branch](https://github.community/t/branch-10-commits-behind/2403).

 Because we will only merge a Pull Request for which all tests pass.
 The following items need to be true: